dynamite-123/Raytracing/README.md

 # Ray Tracing in C

 This project demonstrates the fundamentals of ray tracing using C and SDL2.
 The program renders a simple scene using ray tracing techniques.
-What is ray tracing?   <link>https://developer.nvidia.com/discover/ray-tracing</link>

 ## Features